jardicc/vscode-uxp-validator/README.md

 - in project root run `npm run watch`
 - in Run & Debug tab in VSCode select `Launch Client` and click run
 - that is all you have to do... you can add breakpoints and inspect variables
+- after you do changes and save them... it will recompile automatically
+- press Ctrl+R in debugged VSCode to reload changes

 ## How make an installer for this plugin